-The investment objective is to provide capital appreciation and/or dividend distribution by investing predominantly in a well-diversified portfolio of equity and equity related instruments of dividend yielding companies.
+To generate long-term capital appreciation by investing predominantly in equity and equity related instruments of entities engaged in and/or expected to benefit from the growth in housing theme.
 However, there is no assurance or guarantee that the investment objective of the Scheme will be achieved.
 The scheme does not assure or guarantee any returns.